International Students: Prepare to Study in the U.S. With This College Checklist

 What Should You Buy After You Get to Campus?

 While it's best to bring the items above with you, here are a few things you should wait to get until you arrive on campus.

-Your housing space will likely be pretty empty once you arrive, so make sure you stock up on dorm essentials right away.
+Your housing space will likely be pretty empty once you arrive, so stock up on dorm essentials right away.
 Some items to put on your list include bedding, a laundry hamper, toiletries, storage containers, utensils, and a small trash can.
-Depending on what your college offers and whether you live on campus, you may also need to buy some furniture.
+Depending on what your college offers and whether you live on campus, you may also need to buy furniture.

 Creating a college supplies checklist can help ensure you don't show up to your first class without an essential item.
 Whether you decide to shop off campus or visit your campus bookstore, make sure you buy all the essentials for school, including pens, pencils, notebooks, folders, and a planner.

 There are several ways to save on college textbooks, though they can still be expensive.
 For starters, decide whether renting or buying textbooks makes more sense for you.
 If you're taking a class outside your major, you may be able to rent books or borrow them from the library or a friend.